MohammadJRanjbar/Colors-of-motion/README.md

 # Colors-of-motion
-I used Opencv to write this code but it does take a long time to process a full movie and there is matlab version of this code too which is a little bit slower
+I used Opencv to write this code but it does take a long time to process a full movie and there is matlab version of this code too which is a little bit slower and if you want to make one poster for yourself you just need to change the file name and the file directory in code which i left a comment above in both matlab and C++